-In contrast to the reconstructions LineFit and SPEFit, Spline-reco uses an event hypothesis which with the energy of the muon, this reconstruction is especially valuable for high energy events of several hundred TeV and more.
+In contrast to the reconstructions LineFit and SPEFit, Spline-reco uses an event hypothesis which includes the stochastic energy loss of muons.
+As the number and intensity of these losses increase with the energy of the muon, this reconstruction is especially valuable for high energy events of several hundred TeV and more.
 The performance of the reconstruction is shown in 7.
 While performing similar to the PDOM, the D-Egg exhibits an up to about 15% higher accuracy in reconstruction especially in the horizontal region, which is important to point source searches.
 The reconstruction in the down-going region is yielding more accurate results with D-Egg as well.
 Binning not in zenith angle but in incoming muon energy, the reconstruction Spline-reco gains due to the higher light yield, which can is shown for the two sensor modules in ??